jfpires/mygame/README.md

 # My Game (title coming)

-A game for the course 'Design Patterns in Game Development'
+A game for the course 'Design Patterns in Game Development'.